• Skip to primary navigation

 Tip #2: If using baking powder, never substitute with baking soda!
 Make sure there's only a light coating on the wings.
 (Dust off any excess.)
 Also, if you find the flavor a little bitter, buy aluminum sulfate free baking powder.

 Tip #3: Can you get crispy baked wings without baking powder?
 YES.
-The wings still get crispy enough to crunch without baking powder (as long as you pat the skinvery dry.)
-The chicken on the left (in the photo above) was coated in baking powder and the one on the right wasn't.
+Baking powder gives you the best results but the wings still get crispy enough to crunch without baking powder (as long as you pat the skin very dry.)
+I coated the chicken on the left (in the photo above) in baking powder and not the one on the right.
 The coated chicken gets a skin that is more matt, but other than that, there wasn't much difference in the taste!

 Tip #4: Remember to oil the wire grill before putting the wings on it.
 If not, the chicken will stick to it and you'll lose parts of the nice crispy skin!

-Tip #5: Take the raw chicken out of the fridge 20 minutes or so before you want to bake, so that it can come up to room temperature.
+Tip #5: For the best wings, I take the raw chicken out of the fridge 20 minutes or so before I bake, so that it can come up to room temperature.
 This will keep the meat tender and juicy.
 Place the wings in a single layer and spread out on the baking tray so that they do not steam!

-Tip #6: If you want a caramelised sauce, broil the fish sauce wings after tossing in the sauce, till nice and charred.
+Tip #6: When I want a caramelised sauce, I broil the fish sauce wings after tossing in the sauce, till nice and charred.

-Tip #7: If you have leftovers (unlikely!), you can use them in these leftover chicken recipes.
+Tip #7: If you have leftovers (unlikely!), store in an airtight container.
+You can use them in these leftover chicken recipes.

 Recipe FAQs